GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_quality.md

 ## Quality Assurance

-Code used to generate DEA Intertidal is run against automated integration tests to ensure that product quality is maintained as updates and improvements are made.
-These tests verify that the entire product generation workflow is performing as expected, and track changes in product accuracy over time: https://github.com/GeoscienceAustralia/dea-intertidal/tree/main/tests
+Code used to generate DEA Intertidal is [run against automated integration tests](https://github.com/GeoscienceAustralia/dea-intertidal/tree/main/tests
+) to ensure that product quality is maintained as updates and improvements are made.
+These tests verify that the entire product generation workflow is performing as expected, and track changes in product accuracy over time.